Therapists Giving And Receiving Gifts During The Holidays

 - Appropriate gifts in therapy are ethical and enhance authentic therapeutic relationships, which is the best predictor of therapeutic outcome.

-- Rejecting clients' clinically appropriate gifts is likely to be perceived as personal rejection, or even as insult, and may harm the therapeutic alliance or end therapy.
+- Rejecting clients' gifts may be perceived as personal rejection, or even as insult, and may harm the therapeutic alliance or end therapy.

 - A standard "no gifts policy" does not resolve the negative impact on a client, who is likely to experience it as rejection or insult.

-- Level the playing field between therapists and clients
+- level the playing field between therapist and client

-- A way to counteract negative feeling (e.g., given to therapist after a disagreement)
+- counteract negative feeling (e.g., given to therapist after a disagreement)